Nomeyho/flutter-clock/README.md

 </p>

 ### Animation
-The transition between the digit makes the Nomeyho clock special.
-One or more digit change every minute.
-The individual analog clocks have to display a new time and the hands simultaneously rotates clockwise to reach their new position.
-The unused hands will fade out to improve the readability of the overall digit.
+At least one digit changes every minute.
+The analog clock hands simultaneously rotates clockwise to reach their new position and display a new digit.
+The unused hands will also fade out to improve the readability of the overall digit.
-The result is even better when multiple digits animates.

 <img src='screenshots/animation.gif' width='120'>

 ### Details
 A particular attention was given to the following details:
 * **Clock hand ends**: the clock hands are rounded on one end only.
-It ensures continuity of straight the segments and gives *smooth* corners to the digits.
+It ensures continuity of straight the segments and gives *smooth* corners and terminations to the digits.

-* **Readability**: a different color was used for the hour digits and for the minutes digits.
+* **Readability**: a different color is used for the hour digits and for the minutes digits.
 The colors create a clear separation between the two group of digits and makes the reading easier.

 ### Theme